-Ordinary shares are principally held by employees, past employees, and founding members of the company.
+Ordinary shares are principally held by employees, past employees, founding members of the company and, more recently, by Exor S.p.A.
 The ordinary shareholders are not entitled to participate in the appointment of directors, but in most other respects rank pari passu with the other shareholders.
-The transfer of ordinary shares must be approved by the board of directors.
+The transfer of ordinary shares must be approved by the Board of directors.

-The "A" special shares are held by individual shareholders including the Cadbury, Rothschild, Schroder and other family interests as well as a number of staff and former staff shareholders.
+The "A" special shares are held by individual shareholders including the Cadbury, Rothschild, Schroder and other family interests as well as a number of staff and former staff.

-The "B" special shares are all held by The Financial Times Limited which holds 50% of the total share capital of the company excluding the trust shares.
+The "B" special shares are all held by Exor which, once The Economist Group has completed a buyback of 20% of issues share capital from the Financial Times Limited, will hold 43.4% of the total share capital of the company excluding the trust shares.
+Exor purchased the majority of its shareholding from Pearson plc in October 2015.

 The trust shares are held by trustees, whose consent is needed for certain corporate activities, including the transfer of "A" special and "B" special shares.
 The rights attaching to the trust shares provide for the continued independence of the ownership of the company and the editorial independence of The Economist.
 Apart from these rights, they do not include the right to vote, receive dividends or have any other economic interest in the company.
 The appointments of the editor of The Economist and of the chairman of the company are subject to the approval of the trustees.